btsimonh/mpu6050-pigpio-client/README.md

 Once the MPU6050 is created, you can then call the functions to operate the MPU6050.

 NOTE: The majority of functions are async - since pigpio-client operates over network.
 So every register set, etc. involves a network exchange.
 If something is not working as expected, double check that all your calls have `await` in front of them! - that was my most common bug!

+## Caveats

+NodeJS is not 'real time', and all pigpio-client transactions are asynchronous over sockets.

+To keep *ALL* interactions with the i2c bus synchronous, use a single async function, and `await` every call.
+If you forget one `await`, things will quickly become confused.

+pigpiod i2c packets are limited to 32 byte transfers - so reading 500 bytes from the fifo will involve 500/32=16 synchronous network transactions.
+Don't expect this to work over WAN or flaky wifi.

+Having said that NodeJS is not real time, it's totally capable of handling many fifo packets per second, and if the rate is kept such that the fifo only need to be read once per 300ms or so, it totally fine.
+There may be an occasional fifo overflow in adverse conditions, but it will recover.

+I developed this totally remotely from my RPi, with the intent of running it on the RPi using Node-Red.

 ## Calibration